lwang-astro/PeTar/README.md

 In the first two cases, the simulation continues.
 The users can ignore them if the results of simulations are acceptable.
 But if something is not correct, this files can help to finger out the issues, by using the debug tool _petar.hard.debug_.

 In the third case, the simulation is terminated in order to avoid unpredictable behaviours.
 The "hard_dump.xx" usually indicates that a bug may exist.
-It is suggested to report the issues to the developers by attaching "input.par.hard", "input.par.bse" and "hard_dump.xx" files.
+It is suggested to report the issues to the developers by attaching "input.par.hard", "input.par.(mo)bse" and "hard_dump.xx" files.
 Users can also check the details by using the debug tool _petar.hard.debug_ together with the GDB tool, if users prefer to understand the problems themselves.
 The knowledge of the source codes of SDAR is required to understand the messages from the debug tool.

 ### Useful tools